jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 And the connection will be stablished.

-# Initialize the data disk
+## Initialize the data disk

+If you remember, we created a data disk, but it is not automanically initialized.
+Let's say that we installed in the VM, but the OS does not now about it.
+We have to initialize and format it before we can use it.